 When choosing between Active duty and the Reserve, apply the primary motivator principles to help you decide your course of action.

-Missions Despite what you may see online, on television, or from the recruiters for that matter, the mission of the military is not to provide its members with skills they can use when they leave the military, or to provide funding for college.
+Despite what you may see online, on television, or from recruiters, the military’s mission is not to provide its members with skills they can use when they leave the military or to provide funding for college.
 Although those benefits, and others, may be a byproduct of military service, the true mission of the United States Military is national defense.
-Although similar in nature, each branch provides national defense in its own unique way (listed below).
+Although similar, each branch provides national security in its unique way (listed below).

 Regardless of component, The Army conducts both operational and institutional missions.
-The operational Army consists of numbered armies, corps, divisions, brigades, and battalions that conduct full spectrum operations around the world.
+The operational Army consists of numbered armies, corps, divisions, brigades, and battalions that run full-spectrum operations worldwide.
 The institutional Army supports the operational Army.
 Institutional organizations provide the infrastructure necessary to raise, train, equip, deploy, and ensure the readiness of all Army forces.
-The training base provides military skills and professional education to every Soldier?as well as members of sister services and allied forces.
-It also allows The Army to expand rapidly in time of war.
+The training base provides military skills and professional education to every Soldier and members of sister services and allied forces.
+It also allows The Army to expand rapidly in times of war.
 The industrial base provides world-class equipment and logistics for The Army.
 Army installations provide the power-projection platforms required to deploy land forces promptly to support combatant commanders.
 Once those forces are deployed, the institutional Army provides the logistics needed to support them.

-?
-Executing Title 10 and Title 32 United States Code directives, to include organizing, equipping, and training forces for the conduct of prompt and sustained combat operations on land.
+- Executing Title 10 and Title 32 United States Code directives includes organizing, equipping, and training forces for prompt and sustained combat operations on land.

-?
-Accomplishing missions assigned by the President, Secretary of Defense and combatant commanders, and Transforming for the future.
+- They are accomplishing missions assigned by the President, Secretary of Defense, combatant commanders, and Transforming for the future.

-To achieve that mission, the Air Force has a vision of Global Vigilance, Reach and Power.
-That vision orbits around three core competencies: developing Airmen, technology to war fighting and integrating operations.
+To achieve that mission, the Air Force has a vision of Global Vigilance, Reach, and Power.
+That vision orbits around three core competencies: developing Airmen, technology for warfighting, and integrating operations.
 These core competencies make our six distinctive capabilities possible.